Fuccillo-Lab/Holly-CurrentBiology-2021/README.md

 2. ConcatAllRewards : Run this only if you want to concatenate multiple sessions for each mouse.
 Omit otherwise
 3. Run sigm_fit on behavioral data to determine bins; I typically save the sigmoidal fits for each mouse in the same workspace.
 4. SigFitPSTHSplit: This will split the PSTHs for each mouse based on the bins you set. (program will prompt for bins).
 Run for each mouse.
-5. SigPSTHPlot: This will make the figures combining PSTHs for all the mice.
+5. SigPSTHArrayPlot: This will make the figures combining PSTHs for all the mice.

+GenerateEveryMinPSTHs_BinSigBins will generate PSTHs every 60s in the set bins; from Figure S1M.

 If you have any questions or run into errors, contact eholly@pennmedicine.upenn.edu